-Julian has fifteen years experience in immigration law.
-After ten years working in private practice initially as a paralegal and then qualifying as a solicitor in 2007 (specialising in immigration law) she was called to the Bar in 2012.
+Julian has specialised in immigration law since 2002.
+After ten years working in private practice, initially as a paralegal and then qualifying as a solicitor in 2007, she was called to the Bar in 2012.

 After being called to the Bar she has continued to build a practice in immigration and also extradition and regulatory work.
 She is registered to undertake Direct Access work and she is also a qualified mediator.